funktionale-programmierung/bob2015/2024/berthold.md

 ledger technology, as well as a big data analytics platform for a major Australian bank.
 He believes in the superiority of strongly-typed functional programming.

+### Georgy Lukyanov ###

+Georgy is a software engineer with expertise in formal software verification and typed function programming.

+Currently, Georgy works at Runtime Verification Inc, where he develops and applies the K Framework to formal verification of smart contracts on the Ethereum and Algorand blockchains.

+Before joining RV, Georgy was a PhD student at Newcastle University, UK, working on formal verification of instruction-set level programs.